helidon-io/helidon/docs-internal/multipartdecoder.md

 ```

 Outer `Subscriber` makes a bad request:
-(As soon as the current part is done, report `onError`, and appear to upstream
+(As soon as the threadContext part is done, report `onError`, and appear to upstream
 as a cancelled `Subscription` after that)

 ```